 I recently discovered an awesome local bookstore in France, hence I'd like to pick up a French-language SF/F novel that isn't a translation and would be difficult to find in the US.
 Suggestions?
 (Subgenre preferences below the jump) [more inside]

+Help me find books that are as happy, joyful and well-written as Silas Marner!
 Last time I visited my grandmother I gave her my copy of Silas Marner.
 She loved the book so much she read it three times in a row within two days… She told me it brought her "an unexpected deep and quiet sense of joy"… Because she's pretty sad and depressed right now I'd love to find other books that might lighten her long and lonely days!
 Can you help me? :) [more inside]

 I heard a PSA on a local college radio station of a book being read, but remember too little about it to find either the ad or the book.
 Help? [more inside]

 I'm looking for some recommendations of novels that are in some way about language. [more inside]